Archive for March, 2010

 The next morning up at the crack of dawn, I decided to sit in the blind one last time before departing sometime in the afternoon.
 After an hour, a lone female green peafowl wandered into the mineral lick pecking on the ground for food and coming quite close.
 A short time later, a little egret also looking for food in the pond was attacked by a changeable hawk-eagle that swooped down from the trees above grabbing and knocking the water bird off its feet.
 The raptor hung on finally killing the egret.
 It was all over in a matter of minutes and the bird of prey began feeding.

 Finally, the noisy chopper arrived and we piled aboard for the 20- minute ride to the headquarters.
-Shortly after arriving, we had lunch, and Bob and I decided to drive a hundred kilometers south and then west to Khao Ban Dai ranger station that had been our original destination for this trip.
-Pongpol decided to stay at the headquarters area for two nights.
-As they were eating dinner that evening, a wild pig showed itself and Pongpol snapped off some photos of the omnivore.
+Shortly after arriving, we had lunch, and I decided to drive a hundred kilometers south and then west to Khao Ban Dai ranger station that had been our original destination for this trip.

-Bob and I left after lunch and then stopped at Ban Rai, Uthai Thani for some provisions.
-We arrived at the station just as the sun was setting in the west.
+I left after lunch and then stopped at Ban Rai, Uthai Thani for some provisions arriving at the station just as the sun was setting in the west.
 Dinner was made up of ‘French toast’, a specialty of mine when a quick easy meal is sufficient.
 Eggs, milk and some whole wheat bread make up the ingredients.
-The night was cool as we both slept like logs in our hammocks.
+The night was cool as I both slept like a log in my hammock.

 Journey through a World Heritage Site – Part Three